 Say hello to my go-to quick and easy breakfast!
-These red white and blueberry Maple Almond Granola Bowls are a healthy and delicious way to start your day!
+We love this homemade Maple Almond Granola and paired with greek yogurt and fresh fruit, it’s totally a healthy and delicious way to start your day!

 aaaaand copious amounts of exclamation marks too.

-This busy mama needs a few stupid-simple recipes in her arsenal and these loaded fruit + yogurt granola bowls fit the bill.
+This busy mama needs a few stupid-simple recipes in her arsenal and these loaded fruit and yogurt granola bowls fit the bill.

-I’ll whip up a large batch the granola once the nugget goes to sleep and make it rain maple almond deliciousness all week long.
+I like to whip up a large batch of maple almond granola once the nugget goes to sleep and make it rain maple almond deliciousness all week long.

 The chickpea and I are so very in love with this granola.
 When we’re not enjoying it by the handful as a mid-day snack, we’re pouring it over our tasty morning breakfast bowls.
 I love that it’s something we both adore, which is a tricky feat with a toddler!